aws-amplify/amplify-js/docs/media/api_guide.md

 For more information about working with AWS Lambda without Amazon API Gateway, see [this post](https://forum.serverless.com/t/directly-proxying-lambda-via-cloudfront-without-api-gateway/3808).
 {: .callout .callout--info}

- **NOTE** In order to call regional service endpoints, your Amazon Cognito role needs to be configured with appropriate access for the related service.
+ **NOTE** To call regional service endpoints, your Amazon Cognito role needs to be configured with appropriate access for the related service.
 See [AWS Cognito Documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) for more details.
  {: .callout .callout--warning}

 ### Using the API Client

-To invoke an API, you will need the name for the related endpoint.
+To invoke an API, you need the name for the related endpoint.
 If you manually configure the API, you already have a name for the endpoint.
 If you use Automated Setup or configure your API on AWS Mobile Hub, you can check the API name in the Mobile Hub console by clicking **Cloud Logic** tile.

 The following code sample assumes you have used Automated Setup.